The Gandhi Experiment

 TEACHER TRAINING IN VALUES EDUCATION

-Become trained in the internationally successfully student program: Global Participation - it starts with us! so you can take these activities directly into your school.
+Become trained in the internationally successfully student program: Global Citizenship - it starts with us! so you can take these activities directly into your school.

 What would happen if we equipped our children with the tools and strategies to create peace?